danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 This modifier looks just like the already existing, native view extensions, which means that it will sit nicely next to the native extensions and be easy to discover.

-We can now use `.presentationDetents(:largestUndimmed:selectin:)` to get undimming support in our iOS 16 apps.
+We can now use `.presentationDetents(...)` to get undimming support in our iOS 16 apps.

 ## Conclusion